GoogleCloudPlatform/wombat-dressing-room/docs/what-is-this.md

   cellphone.
 As a result, folks often opt to turn off 2FA in their automation.

 What if you could have both automation and the added security of 2FA?
-This is what we built [Wombat Dressing Room][wombat-dressing-room] for...
+This is why we've been building [Wombat Dressing Room][wombat-dressing-room].

 ## A different approach to authentication